willyp63/rails_lite/README.md

  Custom middleware is used for rendering server side errors and sending static resources.

 ## installation
-First download or clone the repo.
-Then from within the repo:
+- Download or clone the repo.
+- Navigate to the root directory.
-* `gem install rails_lite-1.0.0.gem`
+- `gem install rails_lite-1.0.0.gem`

 ## Launch the Example App!
-First download or clone the repo.
-Then from within the repo:
+- Follow installation instructions.
 * `cd example_app`
 * `rails_lite rdb`
 * `rails_lite s`